The best programming languages for the backend

 Elixir

-The Elixir functional programming language was developed by José Valim in 2011 and is based on the Erlang virtual machine (BEAM).
-The language can be used in the backend mainly in areas such as web development, IoT applications, real-time communication and financial technology.
+The functional programming language Elixir was developed by José Valim in 2011 and is based on the Erlang virtual machine (BEAM).
+The language can be used in the backend, especially in areas such as web development, IoT applications, real-time communication and financial technology.

 The advantages of Elixir as a backend language: |